-The Westpac Group operates in a highly competitive environment across the regions in which it does business.
+The Westpac Group operates in a highly competitive environment.

-The Westpac Group serves the banking, wealth and risk management needs of customer segments from consumers to small businesses through to large corporate and institutional clients.
-The Westpac Group competes with other financial services industry players for customers by covering their transacting, saving, investing, protecting and borrowing needs with a wide set of products and services.
-Its competitors range from large global organisations with broad offerings to entities more focused on specific regions or products.
-Its competitors include financial services and advisory companies such as banks, investment banks, credit unions, building societies, mortgage originators, credit card issuers, brokerage firms, fund and asset management companies, insurance companies and internet-based financial services providers.
-The Westpac Group operates in an environment where digital innovation is changing the competitive landscape and there are new competitors emerging from other sectors, including retail, technology and telecommunications.
+The Westpac Group serves the banking, wealth and risk management needs of customer segments from consumers and small businesses through to large corporate and institutional clients.
+The Westpac Group competes with other financial services providers in every segment and every product or service.
+Its competitors include financial services and advisory companies such as banks, (both domestic and global), investment banks, credit unions, building societies, mortgage originators, credit card issuers, brokerage firms, fund and asset management companies, insurance companies, online financial services providers and small.

-Westpac's competitive position across customer segments, products and geographies is determined by a variety of factors.
-These factors include:
+Like other financial services providers, the Westpac Group's competitive position across customer segments, products and geographies is determined by a variety of factors.
+These include:

-- the type of customer served;
+- the quality, range, innovation and pricing of products and services offered;

+- digital and technology solutions;

 - customer service quality and convenience;

-- the effectiveness of, and access to, distribution channels;

-- brand reputation and preference;

-- the quality, range, innovation and pricing of products and services offered;
+- the effectiveness of, and access to, distribution channels; - brand reputation and preference; - the types of customer served; and - the talent and experience of the Westpac Group's employees.

-- digital and technology solutions; and

-- the talent and experience of Westpac's employees.